Reports To: Family Violence Services Manager

 - Demonstrated ability to work under tight and/or changing timelines with adaptability, flexibility and attention to detail.

-- Bachelor’s Degree in a related field or any combination of related education and experience with a documented record of the ability to perform duties and responsibilities of the position.
+- Bachelor’s degree in a related field or any combination of related education and experience with a documented record of the ability to perform duties and responsibilities of the position.

-- Working knowledge of Microsoft Office Suite; and demonstrated ability to learn new software as needed.
+- Working knowledge of Microsoft Office Suite, and demonstrated ability to learn new software as needed.

-- Bi-lingual Spanish language skills preferred.
+- Bilingual Spanish language skills preferred.

-- Must possess the emotional and physical stamina to deal with a variety of stressful situations, such as: responding to complaints; handling difficult internal and external interactions; effectively working long and, at times, odd hours; maintaining a professional attitude throughout.
+- Must possess the emotional and physical stamina to deal with a variety of stressful situations, such as: responding to complaints, handling difficult internal and external interactions, effectively working long and, at times, odd hours, and maintaining a professional attitude throughout.

 The above statements are intended to describe the general nature and minimum level of work being performed.
 They are not intended to be construed as exhaustive of all duties, responsibilities and skills required for the position.
 The employee will be required to perform any other job-related duties as required by the job objectives, the Family Violence Services Manager and mission and philosophy of TCFV.